jc972271/CP3407_Assessment/user_stories/user_story_01_CreateBookings.md

 This requires a database to connect to and update.

 ## Estimation: 5 days
-Any notes on estimation go here.
-Keep your planning poker game numbers.
-For example

 1. Liam Whiting - 4 days
 2. Hayden West - 4 days
 3. Danny Zaw - 5 days